Cookie Consent by Free Privacy Policy Generator

 Latest News

 Lancashire Local Nature Recovery Strategy – consultation seeking experiences and views about Lancashire's natural environment and local environmental issues.
-The consultation period closes 31 March 2024.
+The consultation closed on 31 March 2024.
 Details can be found here.

 BNG – Strategic Significance – to assist applicants with the completion of the BNG metric, the council has mapped sites it considers to have a high strategic significance.
 The map can be accessed here.